 The Subject Files contain information about important topics/projects at NEC during the Lesser presidency.
 There is a great deal of information regarding the Jordan Hall restoration in these files including correspondence, planning materials, designs, and cost estimates, as well as records concerning acoustics, lighting, and HVAC systems.
 There are also several files devoted to the Piatigorsky Competition.
 These contain lists of applicants, applicant biographies, historical materials, press releases, news clippings and programs.
-Some other topics covered in the subject files include the Krukowski recruiting/marketing study, the George Brown estate, the Voice of Firestone collection, various recording projects, the Jordan Hall organ, the property at 270 Huntington Ave, and the Thelonious Monk Institute.
+Some other topics covered in the subject files include the Krukowski recruiting/marketing study, the George Brown estate, paintings owned by NEC, the Voice of Firestone collection, various recording projects, the Jordan Hall organ, the property at 270 Huntington Ave, and the Thelonious Monk Institute.
 There is also one file containing biographical materials about Laurence Lesser.

 Laurence Lesser served on the boards of, or was involved with many External

 organizations during his presidency including: the Boston-Fenway Project, the Boston Music Education Collaborative, Boston Symphony Orchestra, Cultural and Scientific Director’s Group, NASM, NEA, MIT, Seven Springs and WGBH.
 The External Files contain a good deal of information from each of these organizations.
 These files also include materials relating to the Emerson Majestic theater, Boston Conservatory; Northeastern University, the Kodaly Center of America, various Massachusetts cultural and educational boards/commissions, the Toho-Gakuen School, the USIA Artistic